 9. Statement Regarding Former Convictions: A statement regarding whether or not the applicant has been convicted of any crime, misdemeanor or violation of any municipal law, the nature of the offense and the punishment or penalty assessed.

-10. Additional Information: The city manager may require such additional questions to be answered by each applicant as he deems proper and necessary.
+10. Additional Information: The business license official may require such additional questions to be answered by each applicant as he deems proper and necessary.

 B. Investigation Of Applicant; Fee:

 1. Fingerprint Based Background Checks: All applicants applying for a permit or license pursuant to this article, all employees of applicants who engage in the activity of a door to door solicitor or peddler, and all persons who directly, in this city, supervise or control the activities of said employees shall provide the city of Mesquite with a full set of fingerprints.
 Fingerprinting shall be completed at the Mesquite police department.
 Fingerprint data will be used to conduct state and national criminal records checks.
 Upon receipt of the fingerprint data, the city police agency is authorized to transmit the fingerprint data to the Nevada department of public safety to conduct state criminal records checks.
 The Nevada department of public safety is authorized to exchange this fingerprint data with the federal bureau of investigation to conduct national criminal records checks.
 The results of the state and national criminal checks will be disseminated to the city of Mesquite.
 The city of Mesquite shall also investigate the character, reputation and financial condition of all applicants.
 Upon completion of the investigation, the city of Mesquite shall render a fitness determination regarding persons being investigated.
 This provision is enacted pursuant to Nevada Revised Statutes 239B.010(1)(a) and public law 92-544.